ILIAS-eLearning/ILIAS/Services/COPage/README.md

 ## Text Editing

 - Since ILIAS 7 the Return key created new text elements.
 The Backspace key at the beginning of a text element will merge the content of the current text element with the preceding one, if existing.
 The Delete key at the end of a text element will merge the content of the current text element with the succeeding one, if existing.
 See https://docu.ilias.de/goto_docu_wiki_wpage_6264_1357.html
+- Empty Links: Empty internal or external links, which have no text between starting and ending tag will be removed when the page is saved.

 ## Slate Handling